afpineda/OpenSourceSimWheelESP32/doc/hardware/ui/LEDStrips/LEDStrips_en.md

 - **Level shifter (5V logic)**

-  `Dout` requires a minimum voltage of 3.5 volts.
+  `Din` requires a minimum voltage of 3.5 volts.
   The ESP32 operates at 3.3 volts, which is insufficient.
   To overcome this limitation, a "level shifter" circuit is required.
   We are using the most simple level shifter available: